UST-Robotics-Team/Software-Tutorial-2022/Tutorial 3 - Advanced IO/pwm_hw.md

 #### Edited by: Katie (tyyeungah@connect.ust.hk)

 In this homework you will design and implement a "pinball machine".
-The setup consists of a development board (which has 2 buttons and 3 LEDs), a servo, and a tiny 3D-printed "hand" attached to the servo.
+The setup consists of a development board (which has 2 buttons and 3 LEDs), a servo, and a tiny 3D-printed "paddle" attached to the servo.
 You need to use PWM to control the servo to achieve the desired functionality described below.

 The main goal is to have a controller that works and feels like a pinball machine.

 ![](https://is5-ssl.mzstatic.com/image/thumb/PurpleSource126/v4/f0/6c/33/f06c3301-e1d8-5d59-f9cb-fc20ef899a84/3a673c74-5075-4411-b982-23dde810c0bb_Williams_Pinball_Indiana_Jones_Pinball_12.9.png/576x768bb.png)

 ## Details
 At the beginning, there will be **3** "marbles" dropped from the top of the "machine".
-You have to prevent the "marbles" from reaching the bottom by controlling the "hands" right above the bottom of the "machine".
-If the "marble" reaches the bottom of the "machine", the "marble" will be lossed.
+You have to prevent the "marbles" from reaching the bottom by controlling the "paddles" right above the bottom of the "machine".
+If the "marble"'s level is lower than 5, the "marble" will be lossed.

 The target is to get double the amount of marbles.